incisrdg/BB510-610_fall_2025/Week 6: Structure predcition with AF2, AF3, and AF3-implementations using Colab and Tamarind/Week 6: Structure predcition with AF2, AF3, and AF3-implementations using Colab and Tamarind.md

 ## 🚨 Attention: pre-course action

-In this section, we will perform protein structure predictions using ColabFold (for AF2), the AF3 server, and the Tamarinde Bio server (for Boltz-2 and Chai-1).
-Please create accounts for the servers in advance of the session by using the links provided on the README page.
+In this section, we will perform protein structure predictions using ColabFold (for AF2), AF3 server, and Tamarinde Bio server (for Boltz-2 and Chai-1).
+Please create accounts for the servers in advance of the session via the links provided on the README page.

-❗️ You are also expected to select a human protein, preferably a monomer or dimer, and extract its FASTA sequence from the PDB or UniProt.
-Please avoid larger assemblies to save time.
+❗️ You are also expected to select a monomeric and a dimeric (hetero-/homo-dimer) human protein and extract the corresponding FASTA sequence from the UniProt.
+Avoid structures larger than 500 aas to save time.
+Verify the PDB entries to obtain the ground truth structures/complexes.
+(Make sure that your structures/complexes have ground truths, in other words experimentally resolved structures, available in the PDB.)

 🤓 Here are some suggestions: